isaacnmm/pestpolicy-hugo2XX/content/posts/what-attracts-fleas/index.md

 ---
 Fleas will pose a hazard (health) to both pets and humans.
-So, ensure to [flea-treat your cats](https://pestpolicy.com/best-flea-treatment-for-cats/) & dogs -� to avoid that massive infestation.
+So, ensure to [flea-treat your cats](https://pestpolicy.com/best-flea-treatment-for-cats/) & dogs - to avoid that massive infestation.
 **But what attracts fleas?
 As they find a host, cat fleas are mainly attracted by thermal and visual stimuli (heat & light).
-Others include C02 & exhaled breath from humans, movement, darkness, food, and warmth.�**
+Others include C02 & exhaled breath from humans, movement, darkness, food, and warmth.**
 **Attraction Cues:**
-- *Host size & color, time of day, carbon dioxide, physical contact, warmth, gravity, host odor, air currents, and light movement.�*
+- *Host size & color, time of day, carbon dioxide, physical contact, warmth, gravity, host odor, air currents, and light movement.*
 Related:
 Do Fleas Suck Blood
 ## Details: What Attracts Fleas?